awyaki/llog/README.md

 npx prisma generate
 ```

-4. Run the application.
+4. Preview or Build the application.

 ```
-npm start
+// This command to preview the application. npm run dev

+// This command to build the electron app. npm run pack
 ```

 ## How to use